 Cary Paying More for Recycling Due to Global Demand

-Cary, NC – The Town of Cary used to get a rebate for recyclables sent to local plants but a change in import policy from China now means the town has to pay more than twice as much as it was making for recycling.
+Cary, NC – The Town of Cary used to get a rebate for recyclables but a change in import policy from China means the town now pays more than twice as much as it used to recieve for recycling.

 Cost of Recycling

-Until recently, the Town of Cary sold its recyclables to local materials recovered facility (MRF) Sonoco Recycling, which has plants in Raleigh and Durham.
-The Town of Cary was reimbursed for those recyclables for around $10 per ton.
-Sonoco also operates a paper mill while also selling recycled material on the open market, including to China.
+Until recently, the Town of Cary sold its recyclables to Sonoco Recycling,a local materials recovered facility (MRF) which has plants in Raleigh and Durham.
+The Town of Cary was reimbursed for those recyclables about $10 per ton.
+Sonoco also operates a paper mill while selling recycled materials on the open market, including to China.

 In 2017, China started a new policy on recyclables called “National Sword” and in 2018, that policy further changed the rules on the imports of waste paper, requiring a stricter quality without contaminations from other recyclables or garbage mixed in when the waste paper is collected and recycled.
 This waste paper can be mixed paper, cardboard, corrugated fiberboard and more.

-This level of waste paper quality is very difficult for MRFs to achieve currently and thus existing waste paper is not being sold to China.
+This level of waste paper quality is very difficult for MRFs to currently achieve and resulting in existing waste paper not being sold to China.

 “It’s still the same materials and processes,” said Bob Holden, Cary’s solid waste manager.
 “What’s changed is the value of recyclables.”

 Because MRFs are not selling waste paper to China, they are not buying those same products from municipalities.
-So now, where the Town of Cary previously sold its recyclables for $10 per ton, it costs the Town of Cary around $21 per ton to send those recyclables for processing.
+Whereas the Town of Cary previously sold its recyclables for $10 per ton, it now costs the Town of Cary about $21 per ton to send those recyclables for processing.

 Holden said one way for Cary to cut down on that cost is by having people recycle properly.